jon-strabala/easy-vector-langchain-demo/README.md

   Running basic_couchbase_langchain.py multiple times will load the same data again

   You can run `./setup.py` again to get an option to reset your collection (drop/create) and readd your search index.

+- Finished

+  When you are all done with this demo, you should deactivate the python virtual environment (you can always reactivate it later).<br><br>
+  `deactivate`